acidonper/ocp-serverless-knative-setup/README.md

 ```

-Once the AMW Streams architecture is deployed, it is time to install the Knative Kafka Broker.
+Once the AMQ Streams architecture is deployed, it is time to install the Knative Kafka Broker.

 - Install the Knative Eventing for Apache Kafka